LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-basics-and-login-system-part-1.md

 We created 3 tags.
 LoginRequest is the tag for a message that a client sends to the server when he wants to login.
 LoginRequestAccepted and LoginRequestDenied are answers from the server.

 But we have to send additional data to the server to login.
-In our case we just send a username but in most cases you additionally also send a password.
+In our case we just send a username but in most cases you would additionally also send a password.

 ::: tip
 Never send passwords without encryption, you have to use an encryption library to send messages with important information.